fbraem/mqwebapp/README.md

 ## Bower

-MQWebApp uses some libraries which must be installed using [Bower](http://bower.io).
-Run Bower in the folder where you extracted the code or cloned the repository.
+MQWebApp uses some libraries which must be installed using [npm](https://www.npmjs.com/).
+Run npm install in the folder where you extracted the code or cloned the repository.

-This will install:

-[JQuery](http://jquery.com) - A fast, small, and feature-rich JavaScript library
-[Vue.js](http://vuejs.org) - Reactive Components for Modern Web Interfaces
-[UIKit](http://getuikit.com/) - A lightweight and modular front-end framework for developing fast and powerful web interfaces
-[fetch.js](https://github.com/github/fetch) - A window.fetch JavaScript polyfill
-[es6-promise](https://github.com/jakearchibald/es6-promise) - A polyfill for ES6-style Promises
-[lockr](https://github.com/tsironis/lockr) - A minimal API wrapper for localStorage
-[momentjs](http://momentjs.com/) - Parse, validate, manipulate, and display dates in JavaScript.
+When everything is installed you need to build MQWebApp using webpack:

+    ./node_modules/.bin/webpack

+When the build is successful, you have two options to run the app:

+1. Use [node](http;//nodejs.org) and the server.js script.
+2. Copy the html files and the build folder to a webserver.

 ## Configure